JakubOboza/sifaka/README.markdown

 # Usage

+**!important** If you plan use any command other than `check` before sure `data` directory exists and run at least once `sifaka server` it will create database file and run all migrations.

 Command you can use

 * `sifaka check` - standalone command to check cert expiration date from --url= url or --file= file